open5gs/open5gs/README.md

 curl -sL http://nextepc.org/static/webui/install | sudo -E bash -
 ```

-The service name is *nextepc-webui*.
-You must run it manually after installation.
-And then, the web server will be running on _http://localhost:3000_.
+The service name is *nextepc-webui*, and it will be running on _http://localhost:3000_.

 ```bash
 sudo systemctl start nextepc-webui